 How it works

-Upload your config
+Auto-detects your MCP config file

 API keys and env vars are stripped before storage.
+No LLM required — all checks are deterministic.